jayadeep14/Board/README.md

 This project is a custom-designed breakout board for the ESP32-S3 chip, created using KiCad 9.
-The board features native USB-C programming support, and includes an integrated Li-Ion battery charger,
+The board features native USB-C programming support, and includes an integrated Li-Ion battery charger, gyroscope

 # Hardware
 Features